barbaracalderon/notes-on-javascript/12_JS_BEHIND_THE_SCENES.md

 But, beware: **this Object.assign function only makes a shallow copy, not a deep clone**.
 To put this simply: if we had an object inside an object... it would not work.
 It would only make an actual copy on the first level (outer object).

+Another way to make the same copies is using the Spread Operator.
+Check in the next files.

 ---

 # PT: Como JavaScript Funciona por Trás dos Panos